 Fetch is PensionPro's data query tool.
+The Fetch query tool acts as an open database where users who are given access can create customized queries of their PensionPro data.
 All queries created in Fetch can be saved, shared, and exported to multiple formats.
-The File Menu allows easy access to your saved queries, the saving of new queries and to the program options.
+The File Menu allows easy access to saved queries, the saving of new queries and to the program options.

 Tier Availability: Premium, Business